CrayLabs/SmartRedis/doc/data_structures.rst

 Data Structures
 ***************

-RedisAI defines three data structures designed for use within Redis databases:
+SmartSim defines three data structures designed for use within Redis databases:

 * ``Tensor`` : represents an n-dimensional array of values.
-* ``Model`` : represents a computation graph by one of the supported DL/ML framework backends.
+* ``Model`` : represents a computational ML model for one of the supported backend frameworks.
 * ``Script`` : represents a TorchScript program.

-In addition, SmartRedis defines a data structure named ``DataSet`` that enables a user to manage a group of tensors and associated metadata **in-memory**.
+In addition, SmartRedis defines a data structure named ``DataSet`` that enables a user to manage a group of tensors and associated metadata in-memory.
 In this section, we will provide an explanation of the SmartRedis API used to interact with these four data structures, along with relevant insights on performance and best practices.